nvmcommunity/alchemist-restful-api/README.md

 $restfulApi = new AlchemistRestfulApi([
     // The filtering are passed in from the request input.
+    // Use a colon `:` to separate filtering and operator.
     'filtering' => [
         'order_date:lte' => '2023-02-26',
         'product_name:contains' => 'clothes hanger'